One often hears statements like “I am proud of my father”, “I am proud of my son”, “I am proud of my English heritage”, “I am a proud Jew”.

 Sexual orientation and pride

-This is more problematic because it is difficult to find some positive, good thing that a particular sexual orientation achieved.
+This is more problematic because it might be difficult to find some positive, good thing that a particular sexual orientation as a group achieved.
 For example, what would be an achievement that heterosexuals have reached – as heterosexuals?
-The same question could be asked about homosexuals.
-In other words, Conditions 1 and 2 don’t seem to be satisfied in this case.
-“Gay Pride” or “LGBT Pride” are thus not justified cases of pride.

 Dutton, E. (2018).
 At Our Wits’ End: Why We’re Becoming Less Intelligent and What it Means for the Future.
 Societas.